willahh/notizen/backend/README.md

 2. Rename user and User to tag and Tags
 3. Create a new migration script `npx typeorm migration:generate -n CreateUserTable`
-4. Run the migration script `npx typeorm migration:run`
+4. Run the migration script `npx typeorm migration:run` Server need to be up before running the migration.

 ### Migrations
 Sql migrations is managed with typeorm.